 Sampling type was continued from the previous permit.
 The sampling types are representative of the discharges, and are protective of water quality.
 Discharges with altering effluent should have composite sampling; discharges with uniform effluent can have grab samples.
 Grab samples are usually appropriate for stormwater.
-Parameters which must have grab sampling are: pH, ammonia, E. coli, total residual chlorine, free available chlorine, hexavalent chromium, dissolved oxygen, total phosphorus, volatile organic compounds, and others.
+Parameters which must have grab sampling are: pH, ammonia, E. coli, total residual chlorine, free available chlorine, hexavalent chromium, dissolved oxygen, total phosphorus, and volatile organic samples.